elisa-tech/delta-kernel/README.md

 #### Source code

-This tool leverages the `$K/scripts/clang-tools/gen_compile_commands.py` script to generate a `compile_commands.json` file.
+This tool leverages the `$K/scripts/clang-tools/gen_compile_commands` script to generate a `compile_commands.json` file.
 This file documents all source files involved in the compilation process.
-The `gen_compile_commands.py` script traverses each `.cmd` file to aggregate the list of source files.
+The `gen_compile_commands` script traverses each `.cmd` file to aggregate the list of source files.

-Then, the tool invokes `parse_json.py` to parse `compile_commands.json`, generating **a list of source files**.
+Then, the tool invokes `parse_json` to parse `compile_commands.json`, generating **a list of source files**.

 ### II.
 Git Diff Report Generation